 The 6th amendment:

 The 6th amendment is about the right of all citizens of the United States to a speed and fair public trial.
-This also means a neutral jury and the right to a defense counsel and witness in their favor.
+This also means a neutral jury and the right to a defense counsel and witnesses in their favor.